Improving Optics Control and Measurement at RHIC: Experimental Results

-When comparing TLS with with CF and HA, CF and HA seem to agree more with the model than TLS.
-This is expected since CF and HA are model-dependent methods, and bias may be introduced when calculating the action, which depends on model and machine optics.
-On the other hand, TLS presents results that decrease the $\beta^*$ beat and $s^*$ difference from R-OP, producing results closer to but not as close to the model as CF and HA.
-Since measuring absolute accuracy of the optics is not possible, TLS, CF, and HA all present possible values for IP8 since they are consistent with each other.
+When comparing GTLS with CF and HA, CF and HA seem to agree more with the model than GTLS in terms of beta beat.
+This behavior is expected since CF and HA are model-dependent methods; the explicit use of the model in the reconstruction process constrains the solution to naturally be closer in agreement with the design optics.
+The errors measured are in accordance with \cite{PhysRevAccelBeams.23.042801}, and errors in $\beta^*$ beat can be amplified by gain errors as shown in Figure~\ref{fig:stdv_star_gain}.
+On the other hand, GTLS gives $\beta^*$ beat and $s^*$ difference measurements that agree more closely with the model than R-OP, though not as closely as CF and HA.
+Gain errors are also shown to not affect errors in $\beta^*$ beat as much in GTLS as in CF and HA.
+However, $s^*$ measurements are affected regardless of method.
+Since measuring absolute accuracy of the optics is not possible, GTLS, CF, and HA all present possible values for IP8 since they are consistent with each other.

-Given this evaluation method, $s^*_x$ and $s^*_y$ differences show consistent measurements around the model and each measurement method besides R-OP. $s^*_y$ difference is shown to be around $-.1$m, and $s^*_x$ difference has more variation between $s^*_x$ movement but still measures around 0.
-The $\beta^*_x$ beat measurements show a slight negative drift between $s^*_x$ movement.
-A similar case in $\beta^*_y$ beat where even R-OP shows that as $s^*_x$ is moved in the negative direction, the $\beta^*_y$ beat increases substantially.
-This shows that improvements can be made in optics control, as nonlinear magnetic effects could induce disparity between machine and model.
-Nevertheless, $\boldsymbol{B}$, while not perfectly, is able move the optics such that there is not too much measurement variation between $s^*_x$ movements.
+Given this evaluation method, $s^*_x$ and $s^*_y$ differences show consistent measurements around the model and each measurement method besides R-OP.
+According to Table~\ref{LOMM_IP8_Metrics}, the error of $s^*$ difference is shown to be approximately within $\pm 10$ cm in both the horizontal and vertical directions for GTLS, CF, and HA.
+However, the $\beta^*_y$ beat shows that as $s^*_x$ is moved in the negative direction, the $\beta^*_y$ beat increases substantially for all methods, as seen in Figure~\ref{fig:LOMM_IP8_err}.
+This shows that improvements can be made in optics control, as nonlinear magnetic effects may introduce disparities between machine and model.
+Nevertheless, although $\boldsymbol{B}$ is not perfect, it is able to move the optics within the observed $\pm 10$ cm measurement variation between $s^*_x$ movements.

-The errors obtained in $s^*_y$ difference from TLS, CF, and HA show that error within $\pm 10$ cm is possible for collisions at sPHENIX vertex.
-However, the same cannot be confidently said with $s^*_x$ when using TLS.
-While it is likely the case that accurate measurement methods will need to be used such as CF and HA, TLS should still yield accurate results on average, comparable with CF and HA.
-For average $\beta^*$ beat in IP8, TLS is shown to predict $10\%$ within $5-6\%$ accuracy, and CF and HA is shown to predict $<7\%$ within $2\%$ accuracy in x and within $1\%$ in y.
-This shows an accurate beta beat measurement between methods and confirms the stability of beta at IP8 when moving $s^*_x$.
+The errors obtained in $s^*$ difference from GTLS, CF, and HA show that error within $\pm 10$ cm is possible for collisions at sPHENIX vertex.
+For average $\beta^*$ beat in IP8, GTLS, CF, and HA is shown to predict within $10\%$.
+This shows a smaller $\beta^*$ beat measurement between GTLS, CF, and HA methods than R-OP and confirms the stability of beta at IP8 when moving $s^*_x$.